Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Approximation Algorithm for Directed Multi-Multiway Cut

 \section{Approximation Algorithm for Directed Multi-Multiway Cut}

+Our polynomial time approximation algorithm for directed multi-multiway cut is described in Algorithm 1.
 The algorithm solves the LP first and finds the optimal solution $x$.
-Then the algorithm enters to a repetition loop and till there exists a path between two vertices in a group, the algorithm works as following.
-Assume that the set $S_i$ is chosen in this iteration.
-In the beginning it finds a $r$ which satisfies the inequality of lemma 2, then it finds the set of balls with the center of vertices inside the $S_i$ and with the radius of $r$ and puts the edges been cut by these balls in the answer set and then deletes these edges from graph.
-Now the algorithm checks whether there exists a condition in which two vertices in another group that there is a path between them, exist in one of the balls or not.
-In existence condition, only the vertices in the center of balls and incident edges with these vertices will be deleted from graph.
-Else all of the vertices in balls and incident edges with these vertices will be deleted from graph.
-The algorithm 1 is shown in following.
+Then, the algorithm enters to a repetition loop and till there exists a path between two vertices in a group, the algorithm works as follows: assume that the set $S_i$ is chosen in this iteration.
+In the beginning, it finds an $r$ which satisfies the inequality of Lemma 2, and then it finds the set of balls with the center of vertices inside the $S_i$ with the radius of $r$.
+Then it puts the edges, which have been cut by these balls, in the answer set $F$.

+Now the algorithm checks whether there are two vertices from another group which are connected by a path and are in the same ball.
+If there are such vertices, only the vertex in the center of each ball and its incident edges will be deleted from the graph.
+Otherwise, all of the vertices in balls and incident edges with them will be deleted from the graph.